 Q: Does APIP support graphic type alternate representations?

 APIP version 1.0 does not support graphic alternate representations.
 Similar to previous questions about supported features, it is currently profiled out.
 More research was thought needed in order to determine what we mean by graphic representations.
 Did we mean specific graphical representations like bar charts, or line graphs, or is it just generically ‘graphic’?
 This could very easily be added to a future version.

 Q: Does APIP support screen reader rate and pitch preferences for each individual?

 Yes, APIP supports users providing their preferred reading rate and pitch.
 It is an elective compliance feature though, so would need to be specifically requested/contracted.

 Q: Does APIP allow the ability to print out the stimuli, or print out an entire item?

 In general, APIP leaves security details to the contracting parties, and is then left to the delivery system to address.
 If needed, a PNP variable could be added to indicate the student is allowed to print out testing materials.
-Another point is that APIP does allow you to reference physical materials that should be given to the user in conjunction with the item (for example, a 3-D model or a book).
+Another point is that APIP does allow you to reference physical materials that should be given to the user in conjunction with the item.
+Example might be a 3-D model or a book.

 Q: Does APIP cover the use of companion materials (periodic table, formula sheet, etc.)?